December 16, 2022

 harissa honey chicken on a tray after glazing.

-WHAT YOU’LL NEED FOR HARISSA HONEY CHICKEN THIGHS
+WHAT YOU’LL NEED FOR HONEY HARISSA CHICKEN THIGHS

 • Chicken Thighs – This recipe calls for boneless-skinless chicken thighs since they require less prep and cook faster.
 Bone-in chicken thighs are absolutely fine however the cook time will need to be adjusted.
-Depending on the size, boneless chicken thighs take approx. 20-30 minutes, while bone-in can take upwards to 45-55 minutes.
+Depending on the size, boneless chicken thighs take approx. 20-30 minutes, while bone-in can take upwards to 40-55 minutes.
 If you are unsure if they are done always check the internal temperature which when done will be 165°F.

 • Harissa – See above!

-• Olive Oil
+• Olive Oil – Avocado oil works as well.

 up close bowl of harissa honey chicken with rice and side salad.

-HOW TO MAKE HARISSA HONEY CHICKEN
+HOW TO MAKE HONEY HARISSA CHICKEN

-Roast @ 400°F – Place the chicken thighs in a single layer on a sheet pan and roast at 400°F for 20-30 minutes (boneless) 40-55 minutes (bone-in).
+Roast @ 400°F – Place the chicken thighs in a single layer on a sheet pan or baking sheet and roast at 400°F for 20-30 minutes (boneless) 40-55 minutes (bone-in).

 Glaze + Broil – Remove the thighs from the oven.
 In a small bowl add 2 tbsp of honey and a 1-2 spoonfuls of the chicken juices and oils that pooled in the sheet tray.
 This will loosen the honey and add some of the heat back.
 Brush on the honey and broil for 3-5 minutes until sticky and slightly charred.